Adam Scheve, CFA, CPA

 Even in the extreme case where switching costs are 40 bps, the resulting difference in savings over 20 years’ time would be only $808.
 This is an inconsequential amount relative to the $217,353 the investor would have saved in fees over that period.
 In other words, under reasonable assumptions of spreads, ticket charges and taxes, our data suggests the upfront costs of switching to an ETF with a lower expense ratio pale in comparison to the long-term benefits.
 In fact, the cost of delaying such a move suddenly appear more relevant.

-1 Expected returns: Valuation theory shows that the expected return of a security is a function of its current price, its book equity (assets minus liabilities) and expected future profits.
-We use information in current market prices and company financials to identify differences in expected returns among securities with higher expected returns based on this current market information.
+1 Expected returns: Valuation theory shows that the expected return of a stock is a function of its current price, its book equity (assets minus liabilities) and expected future profits, and that the expected return of a bond is a function of its current yield and its expected capital appreciation (depreciation).
+We use information in current market prices and company financials to identify differences in expected returns among securities, seeking to overweight securities with higher expected returns based on this current market information.
 Actual returns may be different than expected returns, and there is no guarantee that the strategy will be successful.

 Exchange Traded Funds (ETFs) are bought and sold through exchange trading at market price (not NAV), and are not individually redeemed from the fund.
 Shares may trade at a premium or discount to their NAV in the secondary market.
 Brokerage commissions will reduce returns.